-Thus, at their meetings of December 14 and 15, 2021, the Remuneration and Appointments Committee and the Board of Directors conducted a review of the independence of its members on the basis of questionnaires prepared by the Remuneration
+Thus, at their meetings of December 14 and 15, 2022, the Remuneration and Appointments Committee and the Board of Directors conducted a review of the independence of its members on the basis of questionnaires prepared by the Remuneration and Appointments Committee based on the five independence criteria set out in the MiddleNext Code.

-In accordance with the recommendation of the MiddleNext Code, the Board of Directors considered that two members meet the independence criteria set out by the MiddleNext Code as of December 15, 2021, namely Pascale AUGER and Claude LOPEZ.
+In accordance with the recommendation of the MiddleNext Code, the Board of Directors considered that three members meet the independence criteria set out by the MiddleNext Code as of December 15, 2022, namely Pascale AUGER, Claude LOPEZ and Sonia TROCMÉ-LE PAGE.

-2.2.3 Other information on the directors
+2.2.4 Other information on the directors